awsdocs/aws-doc-sdk-examples/gov2/s3/README.md

 ## Running the tests

-From a directory containing `go.mod`, sue `go test` to run all unit tests:
+From a directory containing `go.mod`, use `go test` to run all unit tests:

 ```
 go test ./...